Updated June 25, 2021

 Update to Fall 2021 Refund Policy:

 Under the health protocols established by Pearson VUE, candidates will be asked to acknowledge that they meet the health requirements outlined on the Pearson VUE COVID-19 webpage and to follow the health and safety guidelines while testing.
-Candidates who will not be admitted to the test center because they fall into any of the four health situations listed are eligible to request a refund of their Fall 2021 exam fee up to 72 hours before their scheduled exam time.
+Candidates who will not be admitted to the test center because they fall into any of the four health situations listed are eligible to request a refund of their Fall (October) 2021 exam fee up to 72 hours before their scheduled exam time.
 Candidates requesting a refund must provide proof (copy of email and/or screenshot) of their cancelled Pearson VUE exam appointment.
 Refund requests within 72 hours of your scheduled exam time will not be accepted.
-For all other situations, your refund request must be submitted by October 8.
+For all other situations, your refund request must be submitted by October 8 for the Fall exams.

 Refund requests must be sent via email to firstname.lastname@example.org.

 Candidates who must cancel their appointment due to Pearson VUE’s COVID-19 policies, but are still eligible to sit at the end of the exam window based on the health guidelines, can either attempt to reschedule their exam to the end of the exam window, or request a refund using the guidelines listed.
 The CAS cannot guarantee exam availability for those who have to cancel their exam after October 8.
 The CAS will not be extending the examination window.

 To receive a refund, a candidate must email email@example.com requesting a refund for the exam, as well as cancel any Pearson VUE appointments that were made for the exam.
 Please note that the request must be received by October 8.
 Canceling the exam appointment does not entitle you to a refund if you do not send a request to firstname.lastname@example.org before the refund deadline.

 If you scheduled your exam appointment with Pearson VUE and are requesting a refund, please include proof of appointment cancellation.